lukas-frystak-sonarsource/sonarqube-server-guides/database/db-copy-tool-on-kubernetes.md

 This guide explains how to run the SonarQube Server Database Copy Tool on Kubernetes using a Job manifest.

 This page focuses only on the execution of the DB Copy Tool.
-For more information on the complete migration process, refer to the [DB vendor migration plan](db-copy-plan.md).
+For more information on the complete migration process, refer to the [Databse vendor migration plan](db-copy-plan.md).

 ## Prerequisites